 andreas.persbo [at] vertic.org

 Andreas Persbo was appointed Executive Director in February 2010 by the Board of Trustees at the 2010 Annual General Meeting.
+Before that he has held positions as Researcher, Senior Researcher and Acting Executive Director.
+He also held the position of Company Secretary.

 He specializes in nuclear arms control.
 This includes work on confidence-building measures between States and the verification of nuclear disarmament.
 Andreas is also responsible for maintaining the organization's watching brief on issues relating to the 1996 Comprehensive Nuclear Test Ban Treaty (CTBT), the 1968 Nuclear Non-Proliferation Treaty (NPT) and International Atomic Energy (IAEA) safeguards.
 He also monitors the development of verification mechanisms for the proposed Fissile Material Cut-Off Treaty (FMCT).